Ex-diplomat Kishida wins Japan party vote, to become new PM

-In his victory speech, Kishida vowed to tackle Japan's "national crises” including COVID-19, the economy battered by the pandemic and the declining population and birthrate, while pursuing “important issues related to Japan's future” through a vision of “a free and open Indo-Pacific” that counters China's assertiveness in the region.

-Kishida beat popular vaccinations minister Taro Kono in a runoff after finishing only one vote ahead of him in the first round where none of the four candidates, including two women, was able to win a majority.

-His 257-170 landslide win in the second round showed a consensus-building Kishida garnered more support from party heavyweights who apparently chose stability over change advocated by Kono, who is known as something of a maverick and a reformist.
+In a landslide 257-170 victory in the second round, Kishida received support from party heavyweights who apparently chose stability over change advocated by Kono, who is known as something of a maverick and a reformist.

-The new leader is under pressure to change the party's high-handed reputation worsened by Suga, who angered the public over his handling of the pandemic and insistence on holding the Summer Olympics in Tokyo despite the surging infections.
+Kishida is under pressure to change the party's high-handed reputation, worsened by Suga, who angered the public over his handling of the pandemic and insistence on holding the Summer Olympics in Tokyo despite surging infections.

 The long-ruling conservative Liberal Democratic Party desperately needs to quickly turn around plunging public support ahead of lower house elections coming within two months.

-During the past year, Kishida said he heard from many voters complaining they were being ignored.
+Kishida said he heard many voters in the past year complaining that they were being ignored.
 “I felt our democracy is in a crisis,” he said in his speech.
 “I, Fumio Kishida, have a special skill of listening to people.
 I am determined to make an effort toward making a more open LDP and a bright future for Japan together with you all.”

 Kishida has called for a further increase in Japan’s defense capability and budget, and vowed to stand up to China in tensions over self-ruled Taiwan that China claims as part of its territory, and Beijing’s crackdown on dissent in Hong Kong.

-On the economy, Kishida has called for a “new capitalism” of growth and distribution to narrow income gaps between the rich and the poor that have widened under Japan's longest-serving former leader Shinzo Abe, and only worsened during the pandemic.
+On the economy, Kishida has called for a “new capitalism” of growth and distribution to narrow the income gap between the rich and the poor that widened under former Prime Minister Shinzo Abe, Japan's longest-serving leader, and worsened during the pandemic.

 Overall, little change is expected in key diplomatic and security policies under the new leader, said Yu Uchiyama, a political science professor at the University of Tokyo.

-Wednesday’s vote was seen as a test of whether the party can move out of Abe’s shadow.
+Wednesday’s vote was seen as a test of whether the party can move out of the shadow of Abe, a staunch conservative.
 His influence in government and party affairs has largely muzzled diverse views and shifted the party to the right.
+Political watchers say Kishida’s win indicates a continuation of LDP power politics led by Abe and his influential allies.

+“The results showed that LDP does not and cannot change,” said Yukio Edano, head of the largest opposition Constitutional Democratic Party of Japan.
+“As new LDP president, Mr. Kishida should explain how his leadership is different from the Abe-Suga administrations.”

 Kishida has called for party reforms by limiting terms for executive positions, but is seen as a choice who could prolong an era of unusual political stability amid fears that Japan could return to “revolving door” leadership.

-“Concern is not about individuals but stability of Japanese politics," Michael Green, senior vice president for Asia at the Center for Strategic and International Studies, told a telephone briefing ahead of the vote.
-“It's about whether or not we are entering a period in Japanese politics of instability and short-term prime ministership,” he said.
-“It makes it very hard to move forward on agenda."
+“Concern is not about individuals but stability of Japanese politics," Michael Green, senior vice president for Asia at the Center for Strategic and International Studies, said in a telephone briefing ahead of the vote.

-Green said voters will be watching if Kishida is easily swayed by power politics in his party or if he is attuned to the public.
+Green said voters will be watching if Kishida is swayed by power politics within his party or is attuned to the public.

 Suga is leaving only a year after taking office as a pinch hitter for Abe, who suddenly resigned over health problems, ending his nearly eight-year leadership, the longest in Japan’s constitutional history.

-Kishida lost to Suga in the 2020 party leadership race, which was a done deal determined by party heavyweights even before the vote.
+Kishida lost to Suga in the 2020 party leadership race, which was determined by party heavyweights even before the vote.
 A third-generation politician from Hiroshima, Kishida has a reputation among his fellow lawmakers as polite and honest.

-As foreign minister under Abe, he struck a 2015 agreement with South Korea to resolve a bilateral row over the issue of World War II women who were sexually abused by Japan’s wartime military — part of legacy that still hampers relations between the two countries.
+As foreign minister under Abe, he struck a 2015 agreement with South Korea to resolve a row over the issue of women who were sexually abused by Japan’s military during World War II, part of a legacy that still hampers relations between the two countries.

 Credit: Carl Court